 Thus, UltraShock Gaming was born.

 The first thing I needed was an audience to advertise to.
-I already had a bit of an audience from my YouTube Channel, but I wanted other forms of social media to create my giveaways, so I made a steam group (similar to a Facebook page but on the Steam platform) as I determined this to have better reach for gamers than traditional social media.
+I already had a bit of an audience from my YouTube Channel, but I wanted other forms of social media to create my giveaways, so I made a steam group (similar to a Facebook page but on the Steam platform) as Steam had better reach for gamers than traditional social media.
 After this, I started reaching out to developers who had games on Steam to ask if they wanted to send me some copies of their game to give away.
 It was a win-win situation; they got free advertising through me showcasing their game and I was growing my steam group through the giveaways.

 I would post a giveaway, ask my audience to just comment anything to enter, randomly pick winners when it concluded, and distribute the games to them.
 Here’s an example of one I did.